-- Valuable relationships with a diverse group of customers.
-The success of our business has been underpinned by our relationships with some of the most respected operators and service companies in the Permian Basin.
-Our customers range from high-profile, public oil and natural gas and service companies to private, independent enterprises.
-We also have a diverse customer base, which we believe minimizes counterparty risk.
-We had 31 customers during the three months ended March 31, 2022, with the top 10 customers accounting for approximately 72% of our revenue for that period.
-We had 41 customers during the year ended December 31, 2021, with the top 10 customers accounting for approximately 75% of our revenue for that period.
-Our ability to secure and maintain these robust relationships lends support to our ability to weather economic headwinds.
-In 2020, we continued to operate throughout the height of the pandemic, grew sales volumes year over year from 2019 to 2020, and increased our market share, as we expanded our customer base by the addition of 28 new customers since January 1, 2020. - Proactive approach to the well-being of the environment and our employees.
+- Incentivized board and management team with significant experience in the Permian Basin and a track record of stockholder value creation.
+Our executive management team has a combined total of over 75 years of experience in the energy industry.
+This experience includes two successful IPOs, two successful company sales, multiple asset monetization events and the successful building of other enterprises.
+Please see the subsection titled "-Value Proposition to Our Stockholders- Management & Historical Successes" above.
+Management benefits from extensive experience in the Permian Basin, where our founder was born and raised, and he and other management members have extensive relationships built over a long history of involvement with various businesses in the region across upstream operations, non-operated enterprises, sand mine development, mineral acquisitions and water sourcing.
+We believe our management team's experience managing upstream operations in the Permian Basin lends a unique perspective that provides us with a network of key potential customers, suppliers, vendors and employees, contributes to our ability to provide a high-quality customer experience and serves as a strong foundation for our role as a collaborative partner in meeting the advanced completion needs of our customers.
+Further, our management team has extensive experience in identifying attractive operating areas and evaluating resource potential through a variety of means, including extensive geologic studies; we believe this experience will continue to allow us to expand our operations by selectively pursuing organic development opportunities and innovations in the Permian Basin. - Proactive approach to the well-being of the environment and our employees.
 Our voluntary agreement under the CCAA ensures that the USFWS will not require us to comply with conservation measures or impose any restrictions on our use of resources beyond those which we have already agreed.
 Our large acreage position also provides us with the flexibility to set aside as much as 17,000 acres of high suitability DSL habitat for conservation protection, which would exempt us from certain enrollment fees otherwise required under the CCAA.
 The smaller acreage position of many of our Permian Basin competitors may make similar set-asides commercially challenging for them.
 We believe that our voluntary participation under the CCAA will help to safeguard our assets and operations against adverse effects that could result from non-participation or any future listing of the DSL as an endangered species.
 We believe potential customers, focused on improving the sustainability profile of their own operations, value our proactive stance towards environmental risk management.
-As we focus on the well-being of the environment we operate in, we also focus on the well-being of our employees through initiatives such as Wyatt's Lodge.
+As we focus on the well-being of the environment we operate in, we also focus on the well-being of our employees through initiatives such as our compensation and benefits package and Wyatt's Lodge.
 We believe that this differentiated investment in our employees creates a culture of pride and ownership that fosters the positive disruptions and innovations our business successes are built on.